drivendata/pydata-setup/docs/docs/index.md

 Anaconda puts nearly all of the tools that we're going to need into a neat little package: the Python core language, an improved REPL environment called `Jupyter`, numeric computing libraries (`NumPy`, `pandas`), plotting libraries (`seaborn`, `matplotlib`), and statistics and machine learning libraries (`SciPy`, `scikit-learn`, `statsmodels`).
 We'll use Anaconda's installer to handle setting up the environment that we'll work in.

+In order to keep the size of the download small, we actually use a minimum set of packages called **Miniconda**.

- * Anaconda installer packages:
+ * Miniconda installer packages:
     * [Windows](https://repo.continuum.io/miniconda/Miniconda2-latest-Windows-x86_64.exe)
     * [Mac OSX](https://repo.continuum.io/miniconda/Miniconda2-latest-MacOSX-x86_64.sh)
  * Once this downloads, you can follow the instructions for installing on your operating system: [at this link](http://conda.pydata.org/docs/install/quick.html).
  * **Note:** It's easiest just to use Anaconda's defaults in the installer.
 You don't have to change anything unless you're _sure_ you want something different.

-## 2. Download and install the packages that we will use
+## 2. Download and install common packages for data science in Python
- * Download this environment file: Remember where you save the file `environment.yml`.
+ * Click the link below to download an environment file.
+This file contains a list of common packages and libraries for doing data science in Python.
+Remember where you save the file `environment.yml`.
 You'll need that path shortly.
 You don't need to open that file right now.
      * [**Windows**](https://github.com/drivendata/pydata-setup/raw/master/environment.windows.yml)
      * [**OSX**](https://github.com/drivendata/pydata-setup/raw/master/environment.osx.yml)
- * Open the commmand line.
+ * Once the download finishes, open the command line by doing the following:
      * **Windows** - Hit "Start" and then type "Command Prompt" and use that terminal.
      * **OSX** - Type `Cmd+Space` and then enter `Terminal` in the search box to open the terminal.